jaddusantoshkumar/express/Readme.md

 # Deploying simple web application on Kubernetes using Docker and Jenkins

 This project contains a simple Express.js application that is containerized using Docker and can be deployed to Kubernetes and Jenkins for CI/CD process.

-## Prerequisites

-- Docker installed on your machine
-- Kubernetes cluster configured
-- Jenkins pipeline set up with nodejs, git and Docker plugins and configured with credentials.

 ## Project Structure